Influence of agent's self-disclosure on human empathy: Materials and methods

 In this experiment, two types of agent appearances were prepared.
-Figures \ref{fig1} and \ref{fig2} show the robot-like and human-like appearances.
+These agents were run on MikuMikuDance (MMD)\footnote{https://sites.google.com/view/evpvp/}.
+MMD is a software program that runs 3D characters. \\ Figure~\ref{fig2} and Figure~\ref{fig3} show robot-like and human-like appearances.
 The purpose of preparing two appearances was to investigate one of our hypotheses, that is, that appearance factors do not affect the promotion of empathy through self-disclosure.
 Agent gestures included tilting the left and right arms and neck, and both agents operated at the same timing in the scenario.
 As for facial expressions, the human slightly moved their eyes and mouth, but the robot moved only their eyes.